 I know apple picking is an activity usually associated with fall, but late summer is the best time to go.
 Last year we went on Columbus Day and there were only apples way in the back corner of the orchard.
 Mid-September is probably the ideal time to go.

-I can’t wait to go to Lewin Farms this week!
+I can’t wait to get to Lewin Farms apple picking this season!
 To bite into a delicious, freshly picked apple, and to finish the day with donuts and a corn maze!
 Hopefully we wont get too lost this year!

 APPLE PICKING TIPS:

 - Bring your own bags, they will be much sturdier than the plastic ones you can buy.

 - Orchards are large, and Lewin’s is not a drive-up to the trees orchard.
 I highly recommend using a soft structured carrier to transport your little ones (like a Baby Bjorn or Ergo), or many families will bring a wagon to wheel the kids around.
 The terrain is probably too uneven for most strollers.